Gluten-free Chocolate Pumpkin Protein Scones with Coconut Frosting

 To make up for my semi-failed cinnamon rolls, I then decided to attempt chocolate pumpkin protein scones using the same gluten-free flour.
 Thankfully, these turned out pretty aiiiiight and were made even better once covered in some creamy coconut meat frosting.
 Oooh that sounds dirty… 😉

 Macros aren’t **too** shabby per scone either: 207 calories, 35g carbs, 8g protein, 5g fat.
-PS – you could easily get the carbs lower if you added more Nature’s Food chocolate protein powder and less flour, subbed the soy creamer for unsweetened almond milk and the pure Canadian maple with **shudders** Walden Farms calorie-free pancake syrup.
+PS – you could easily get the carbs lower if you added more Jacked on the Beanstalk Vegan Protein Powder (chocolate) and less flour, subbed the soy creamer for unsweetened almond milk and the pure Canadian maple with **shudders** Walden Farms calorie-free pancake syrup.

 Here’s the recipe: